MisanthropicBit/colorise/docs/tutorial.rst

 :py:func:`colorise.redefine_colors` takes a dictionary of colortable indices as keys and RGB tuples as values.
 Here, we redefine the entry in the colortable at the color index for green (2) to be magenta instead.
-This change persists until the color is redefined again or colorise is quit.
+This change persists until the color is redefined again or colorise is quit and automatically restores the original color table.

 .. note::